gyanshar/gyanshar/README.md

 ## About Me:
-I am a Statistics major seeking opportunities in data analysis.
+I am a Statistics major seeking opportunities in data analytics.
 Passionate about uncovering insights from data, I aim to leverage my analytical skills and statistical knowledge to drive data-driven decisions.

 ## 🔗 Connect with me: